 Hi!
 My name is Emma Haus and this is my first year working in the communication center!
 I am a Junior majoring in Communications with a minor in Sports Management and concentrating in Public Relations and Media Studies.
 I am from Fredericksburg, VA.
 I have always been really passionate about communication and PR.
-Outside of school, you’ll find me hanging out with friends and watching Netflix.
-(My favorite show at the moment is That 70’s Show) I am also a part of my sorority, Alpha Xi Delta on campus.
+Outside of school, you’ll find me hanging out with friends and my dog, Ruger, and watching Netflix.
+(My favorite show at the moment is The Bachelor) I am also a part of my sorority, Alpha Xi Delta on campus.
 I am a huge fan of the Washington Nationals and excited to share that I will also be interning with the Washington Capitals this season!
 I am so excited to be able to help other students in becoming more confident in themselves when speaking and interacting with others.

 Schedule an appointment with Emma at: https://commcenter.as.me/emma

 I'm Tom, I'm a junior studying government at GMU, and I love Communication.
 I'm originally from Pennsylvania, but I have worked at the Comm Center for 2 years now.
 In addition to working at the Comm Center, I compete on the GMU Forensics Team in which I write and give speeches nationally.
 If you need help with your fear of public speaking, delivery of a speech, or literally anything to do with Communication, feel free to schedule a session with me!

 Schedule an appointment with Tom at: https://commcenter.as.me/tom